dackst/nayuta/readme.md

 ### Issues from original fantranslation that I don't know how/care enough to try to fix myself
 * ingredient location text (press △ on the cooking screen) cannot be changed from the original fan translation, which still shows some partially Japanese text
 * boss and new area intro graphics still untranslated
+* some text during final boss encounter is still untranslated
 * erasing save data from in-game menu doesn't work
 * there is some strange text spacing in certain spell descriptions
 * long achievement names are cut off in the notification box when unlocking them, e.g. "<armor of anhillat"